 There are 4 face to face training days with the LLT tutor team.
 These days are run over a period of 4 to 6 weeks to allow sufficient time between course days, for ‘home’ revision, and set online mid-course portal work.
 The courses can be run on both weekdays and weekends depending on demand.
 Each day runs from 9am to 6pm (36 contact hours).

-The face to face training includes assessment elements in line with Skills Active endorsement and QMU accreditation requirements (practical, theory paper and planning for case study submission).
+The face to face training includes assessment elements in line with PD:Approval endorsement and QMU accreditation requirements (practical, theory paper and planning for case study submission).

 As part of the pre-course learning you will be sent a course manual covering theory and practice, together with a pack of the Powerpoint presentations.
 These are to be brought with you for the face to face training.

-The course is designed to offer an equivalent level of training to the Postural Stability Instructor and British Association of Cardiac Rehabilitation Courses and successful candidates with appropriate pre-requisite experience and qualifications are able to apply for Level 4 Specialist Exercise Instructor Status (20 points) with the Register of Exercise Professionals.
+The course is designed to offer an equivalent level of training to the Postural Stability Instructor and British Association of Cardiac Rehabilitation Courses and successful candidates with appropriate pre-requisite experience and qualifications.

 Students passing this module will gain a qualification at Scottish Qualification Framework level 8 in “Physical Activity and Health: Specialist Instructor in Exercise after Stroke”.
 This module follows the model of the well-established British Association of Cardiac Rehabilitation and the Department of Health development-funded Exercise for the Prevention of Falls and Injuries programmes.
 These courses are recognised by both health and exercise professionals as the gold standard in these specialist areas.